unkn0wn-root/git-go/README.md

 A Git implementation written in Go.

-**Note**: This is pretty much WIP and some things may be broken in some cases and code comments are very basic (or mostly lacking, to say it).
-These will be worked on when the implementation is stabilized (or if).
+**Note**: This is pretty much WIP and some things may be broken in some cases.
+There are no docs. and code comments are almost non-existing but these will be worked on when the implementation is stabilized (if ever).
+You're welcome to create PR and fix bugs, add features etc.

-**Note 2**: Since I'm operating with Unix style file metadata and I don't really care about Windows implementation right now - Windows is not supported.
+**Note 2**: Since I'm operating with Unix style file metadata and I don't really care about Windows implementation right now - **Windows is not supported**.

+**Note 3**: Git credential helpers (like `git-credential-store`, `git-credential-osxkeychain`, etc.) are **not yet supported**.
+You must configure authentication manually (see [here](#authentication)).

 ## Installation

 ### Download binary